 Configuration spaces of points on manifolds are classical and yet intriguing objects in topology.
 The ordered configuration space of $k$ points on a space $X$ is given by

 Despite the apparent simplicity of the definition, understanding their homotopy type, or even their rational homotopy type, has been a long-standing endeavor.

 The first results in this direction were obtained by Arnold~\cite{Arnold1969} (in 2 dimensions) and Cohen \cite{Cohen1976}, who computed the cohomology of the configuration spaces of points in $\R^n$.
-More generally, the real homotopy type of configuration spaces of points on smooth projective varieties were independently computed by Kriz~\cite{Kriz1994} and Totaro~\cite{Totaro1996}.
+The real homotopy type of configuration spaces of points on smooth projective varieties were independently computed by Kriz~\cite{Kriz1994} and Totaro~\cite{Totaro1996}.

-For compact simply connected manifolds, a way of computing the Betti numbers of these configuration space has been described by Lambrechts and Stanley~\cite{LambrechtsStanley2008a}.
-More generally, it has been a long-established conjecture that, for simply connected manifolds, the rational homotopy type of the configuration space depends only on the rational homotopy type of the manifold~\cite[Problem 8, p.
-518]{FHT2001}; whereas for non-simply connected manifolds the conjecture is not correct as shown in~\cite{LoSa2005}.
+For closed simply connected manifolds, a way of computing the Betti numbers of these configuration space has been described by Lambrechts and Stanley~\cite{LambrechtsStanley2008a}.
+It has been a long-established conjecture that for such manifolds, the rational homotopy type of the configuration space depends only on the rational homotopy type of the manifold~\cite[Problem 8, p.
+518]{FHT2001}.
+For non-simply connected manifolds, this conjecture has a negative answer, as shown in~\cite{LoSa2005}.